rk-ramakrishna/Gradle-Fundamentals/README.md

       all projects.

     * The path of the task is the concatenation of the owning project's path and the task's name.
 Path elements are separated using the ":" character

+	* Every single task has a list of actions that are executed while the task is run.

+	* doFirst and doLast methods are used to add an action at the beginning or to the end of the list respectively.

+	* It’s possible to add multiple actions to a task, however it is rare.

+	* **Tip**
+	  If you use Groovy to implement Gradle scripts you may also spot << which is nothing else than an alias for doLast method.
+It’s been already deprecated and scheduled to be removed, however it still remains quite popular.

 ## References